Arc Oyster Shell, Undulostrea megodon

 Arc Oyster Shell, Ostrea megodon.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 6.7 cm (2.6 inches) x 5.6 cm (2.2 inches).

-Arc Oysters are found are found on hard substrate in the intertidal zone to depths up to 110 m (360 feet).
-They range from Bahia de San Bartolome, Baja California to Peru and in the Sea of Cortez from Loreto southward to Cabo San Lucas, Baja California Sur.
+Habitat and Distribution: Arc Oysters are found on hard substrates, in the intertidal zone, and at depths up to 110 m (360 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from Bahia de San Bartolome, Baja California to Guatemala.
+In the Gulf of California they are found from Loreto southward to Cabo San Lucas, Baja California Sur.